-The Masterplan has been developed to support with a range of strategic Council objectives to ensure that there is a strong fit with other initiatives.
+The Master Plan has been developed to support with a range of strategic Council objectives to ensure that there is a strong fit with other initiatives.
 These include the core Fit for the Future Programme (FFF).
 The FFF Programme is designed to deliver the Sustainable Community Strategy (SCS) for Warwick District and to that end amongst other things it contains a number of significant projects.
 St Mary's Lands is one of the Council's key projects in the FFF Programme.
-Therefore, this Masterplan should be seen as the way forward for implementing one of the Council's key projects.
+Therefore, this Master Plan should be seen as the way forward for implementing one of the Council's key projects.

-The FFF Programme has 3 strands and the Masterplan proposals in relation to each of these strands is as set out below:
+The FFF Programme has 3 strands and the Master Plan proposals in relation to each of these strands is as set out below:

-- Service: Maintain or Improve Services the proposals will allow for the overall area to be enhanced and more specifically enabling the existing facilities and services to continue to be operated and enhanced. - People: Engaged and Empowered Staff the proposals are helpful in engagement terms as they will involve a range of staff across the Council and in empowerment since these will be helping to deliver schemes of direct benefit to the local community. - Money: Achieve and Maintain a Sustainable Balanced Budget - the proposals may help the Council in addressing its financial revenue situation via making better use of its physical assets.
+- Service: Maintain or Improve Services the proposals will allow for the area overall to be enhanced and more specifically enabling the existing facilities and services to continue to be operated and enhanced. - People: Engaged and Empowered Staff the proposals are helpful in engagement terms as they will involve a range of staff across the Council and to empowerment since these will be helping to deliver schemes of direct benefit to the local community. - Money: Achieve and Maintain a Sustainable Balanced Budget - the proposals may help the Council in addressing its financial revenue situation via making better use of its physical assets.

-The Council's approval of a Sustainable Community Strategy (SCS) for Warwick District entails Prosperity as one of its five key themes.
+The Council has also approved a Sustainable Community Strategy for Warwick District (SCS), which has Prosperity as one of its five key themes.
 Under this theme priorities relevant to St Mary's Lands are: